DMNerd/Hackintosh-H110M/README.md

 ## 🛠️ Kernel Extensions

 My setup does not require many kexts.
 I built all from source using [Lilu-and-Friends](https://github.com/corpnewt/Lilu-and-Friends).
-Masive thanks to corpnewt, you are the boss!
+Masive thanks to @corpnewt, you are the boss!

 **SMC:** [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)